niemopen/niem-naming-design-rules/niem-ndr.md

 A message schema document provides cardinality and datatype constraints intended to precisely define the content of a particular message format.
 It is not intended for extension or reuse.
 Message schema documents are therefore allowed to use schema constructs not allowed in subset schema documents; these include:

 * Local type definitions
-* Element declarations with simple type
+* Element declarations with a simple type

 ### 4.1.5 Source schema document set